-Comelec cannot disqualify aspirants in barangay, SK polls for supposed link to illegal drug ops
+MANILA, August 10, 2016--The Commission on Elections (Comelec) cannot disqualify aspirants in the upcoming Barangay and Sangguniang Kabataan (SK) polls for their supposed link to illegal drug operations.

 "If these are merely allegations and accusations, then they are not grounds for disqualification,” Bautista said, noting that for a candidate to be disqualified to run for public office, he or she should have been sentenced by a court.